JuicYuss/FacelessRecognition/README.md

 Our training/test method is to devide the data randomly and evenly between the persons we want to classify => implementing SRGAN for adding new features => training our CNN model on it.

-We managed to achieve accuracy of ~90% on the test data, which is composed of 24 frames per 2 random sequences per 2 random videos of a person.
+We managed to achieve accuracy of ~80% and more, and Loss ~0.15 and less on the test data, which is composed of 24 frames per 2 random sequences per 2 random videos of a person.

 ## Training Process
 ### 1. SRGAN